baleada/docs/src/prose/logic/index.md

 :::
-## Import a class, pipe, or factory
+## Import a tool
 :::

-All classes, pipes, and factories are named exports in Baleada Logic's entry file, so you can import them like so:
+All classes, pipes, links, and factories are named exports in Baleada Logic's entry file, so you can import them like so:

 :::
 ```js